 Section 7.
 Removal.
 The Board of Directors shall have the power to remove a Director with cause at a regular board meeting.
 The presiding officer may also call for a vote to remove any Board member who misses three consecutive Board meetings or four meetings per year.
 Action shall be taken as referenced in Article IV, Section 8.

 Section 8.
 Quorum and Action.
 A quorum at a Board meeting shall be one half of the members (as defined in Article IV, Section 1) of the Board of Directors.
 If a quorum is present, action is taken by a majority vote of Directors present

 Section 9.
 Meetings.
-The Board of Directors will meet at least bi-monthly at a time and place determined by a majority of Board members.
+The Board of Directors will meet four times per year (additional meetings may be held as needed) at a time and place determined by a majority of Board members.
 All Board meetings shall be open to the general membership.
 The President shall notify the Board of Directors of any scheduling changes.
 The Board of Directors may hold a special meeting if notice is given to each Director no less than two days prior to the meeting.
-The notice shall include the date, time, meeting place and the purpose of the meeting.
+The notice shall include the date, time, meeting place and the purpose of the meeting. .

 Section 10.
 Action by Consent.
 Any action required or permitted to be taken by the Board may be taken without a meeting if all members of the Board consent to such action in writing.
 Such written consents shall be filed with the minutes of the proceedings of the Board.
 Such written consents shall have the same force and effect as the unanimous vote of the Directors.
 An action taken under this section is effective when the last Director signs the consent, unless the consent specifies an earlier or later effective date.

 Section 1.
 General Duties.
 The Board of Directors shall abide by the Bylaws and the Internal Revenue Code Section 501(c)(3).

 Board members shall attend all Board meetings.
 Any member who is unable to attend a scheduled meeting of the Board shall so advise the President prior to the meeting.